 Vitiligo causes depigmentation, which is when the skin loses its melanin.
 This may lead to the following symptoms:

-• depigmented skin patches anywhere on the body, including the face, arms, feet, and inside of the mouth or nose
+• depigmented skin patches anywhere on the body, including the face, arms, feet, and backs of your hands

 • patches of white hair on the head, eyebrows, eyelashes, and beard

-Most cases of vitiligo are known as nonsegmental.
-This type of vitiligo causes symmetrical skin patches on both sides of your body.
+• Nonsegmental: This type is more common.
+It causes symmetrical skin patches on both sides of your body.

 Psoriasis symptoms

-• thick, scaly skin patches that develop on your scalp, elbows, knees, and feet
+• thick, scaly skin plaques that develop on your scalp, elbows, knees, and feet

 • skin patches that itch and burn